-If your boat is equipped with a heater, you will find an ON/OFF switch located on the dash panel.
-Located at the base of the observer seat or walkway area is a snorkel tube which can be pulled out and directed wherever you like within a 5 feet radius.
-Please refer to the information provided in your owner's package for specific use.
+If your boat is equipped with a heater, you will find an ON/OFF accessory switch located on the dash panel.
+Located at the base of the observer seat walkway is a snorkel tube that can be pulled out and directed wherever you like within a five-foot radius.
+Please refer to the information provided in your owner's packet for specific use.

-Figure 26 - Heater
+Figure 2-29.
+Heater